Six Flags (1961–2024): Post-bankruptcy

+Merger with Cedar Fair

+On November 2, 2023, Cedar Fair and Six Flags Entertainment Corporation announced that they would merge; the combined company, worth an estimated $8 billion, will become the largest regional amusement park company in the world.
+Described as a "merger of equals", the combined company will have 27 amusement parks, 15 water parks, and 9 resort properties in its portfolio, and it will operate under the Six Flags name.
+Despite the name, Cedar Fair will be the majority owners, with unitholders owning a 51% stake in the new company.
+President and CEO of Cedar Fair, Richard Zimmerman, will serve as president and CEO of the new combined company, while Selim Bassoul, President and CEO of Six Flags, will become the executive chairman of the company's board of directors.
+The combined company's new headquarters will be located in Charlotte, North Carolina, with significant administrative and finance operations being located at Cedar Fair's former headquarters in Sandusky, Ohio.
+The merger was completed on July 1, 2024.

 Marketing efforts

 TV commercials

+In June 2003, Ackerman McQueen, who'd been handling advertising for Six Flags since 1994, lost the account to the Doner Company.

-In 2004, although DC Comics and Looney Tunes as well as Scooby-Doo still had a major presence at the parks, Six Flags began a new series of commercials for the parks.
-The commercials introduced a new mascot: "Mr. Six", a seemingly feeble old man in a tuxedo and red bow tie.
+In 2004, although DC Comics and Looney Tunes as well as Hanna-Barbera and Cartoon Network characters including Scooby-Doo still had a major presence at the parks, Six Flags began a new series of commercials for the parks.
+The commercials introduced a new mascot, conceived by the Doner Company, "Mr. Six", a seemingly feeble old man in a tuxedo and red bow tie.
 In many of the commercials, Mr. Six would slowly exit a multi-colored bus, only to start frenetically dancing to the Vengaboys' "We Like to Party".
-The commercials were an immediate hit and Mr. Six almost instantly became the de facto mascot and his presence was felt for years after the character was retired.
+The commercials were an immediate hit and Mr. Six almost instantly became the de facto mascot, and his presence was felt for years after the character was retired.
 These ads have become widely parodied on the Internet, with faces from other Internet memes being superimposed over Mr. Six's face.

-From 2008 to 2010, Six Flags' TV ads consisted of a "Fun-O-Meter" in which the beginning of the ad showed something boring or embarrassing and a man's face judges it "One Flag!" or sometimes "Oh!
+From 2008 to 2010, Six Flags' TV ads consisted of a "Fun-O-Meter" in which the beginning of the ad showed something boring or embarrassing, leading to a man's face popping up judging it to be "One Flag!" or "Oh!
 Two Flags!".
 Then roller coasters and attractions of Six Flags are shown and says "Six Flags!
 More Flags, More Fun!" for Six Flags parks.
-However, the thick accent of the Asian man in the original commercials had drawn criticism for being an offensive caricature.
+The thick accent of the Asian man in the original commercials drew criticism for being an offensive caricature.
 In 2009, the Mr. Six character came back from retirement and replaced the Asian man in Six Flags' ads, still using the Fun-O-Meter.
-In 2011, Six Flags' TV ads got a brand-new slogan "Go Big!
-Go Six Flags!" for its theme parks.
+In 2011, Six Flags' TV ads received a new slogan, "Go Big!
+Go Six Flags!", for its theme parks.

 As part of Six Flags' effort to reopen theme parks in 2021 following the COVID-19 pandemic, Six Flags brought in a new slogan for both its social media and TV ads, "The Thrill is Calling".